smartanthill/smartanthill2_0/docs/design-documents/smartanthill-overall-architecture.rst

 * **Program Generation and Programming**.
 Program generation and programming is performed by :ref:`sacorearchfbandu` automagically based on configuration specified in a previous step.
 Generated program includes a SmartAnthill stack, credentials necessary to authenticate the device to the network and vice versa (as described in SATP section below, authentication is done via symmetric keys), and subprograms necessary to handle devices specified in a previous step.
 Currently SmartAnthill supports either UART-programmed devices, or SIP-programmed devices [TODO:check]

-After the device is programmed, it is automatically added to a *SmartAnthill Database* of available devices (this database is stored on Central Controller and SHOULD NOT be shared).
-In this database, at least the following information is stored: device addresses (bus-specific for Simple Devices and IPs for IP-enabled devices), credentials (i.e. symmetric keys), configuration (i.e. which device is connected to which pins), and device capabilities (i.e. amount of RAM/PROM/EEPROM available, MPU capabilities etc.)
+After the device is programmed, it is automatically added to a *SmartAnthill Database* of available devices.

 * **Operation**.
 After the device is programmed, it can start operation.
 Device operation involves receiving and executing commands from Central Controller.
 Operations can be either device-specific (such as “measure temperature and report”), or generic (such as “wait for XXXX seconds and come back for further instructions”).